 One of the exceptions to this rule is where the taxpayer waives the requirement that the IRS issue a notice of deficiency.
 The taxpayer generally does this by signing the Form 4549.
 The Form 4549 is the form the IRS typically uses to compute the amount of the tax.
 It is a two page form that often includes several pages of tax calculations.
 The waiver language is at the bottom of the second page of the Form 4549.
 Taxpayers sign this form to close the IRS audit as an “agreed audit” that does not end up going to appeals or to the U.S. Tax Court.

 Taxpayers are not necessarily stuck with the results in the Form 4549.
 The Regulations say that the taxpayer can withdraw the wavier up until the tax is assessed.
 The term “assessment” refers to the recording of a tax liability on the IRS’s books.
 There may be quite a long time between the time the taxpayer signs the Form 4549 and the time the IRS makes the assessment.
 This is what happened in the Sandoval Lua case.

 The Withdrawal of the Waiver Cannot be Implied

-In the Sandoval Lua case, the tax adviser filed an audit reconsideration request without ensuring that the tax had already been assessed.
+In the Sandoval Lua case, the tax attorney filed an audit reconsideration request without ensuring that the tax had already been assessed.
 In court, the taxpayer then argued that the premature audit reconsideration–which was not really an audit reconsideration request given that the audit was not previously closed–was really a withdraw of its notice waiver.
 The taxpayer argued that this withdrawal was implied, given that the audit reconsideration request showed that they did not agree with the adjustments in the Form 4549.

 This argument is supported by the fact that the regulations do not provide any specific procedures for withdrawing the waiver.
 The premature audit reconsideration request would have put the IRS on notice that the taxpayer did not agree with the adjustments.